abstractqqq/myVNTemplate/README.md

 # Godette VN, A Visual Novel Framework for Godot Users

-## There might be a system config problem (sound volume) for new downloads.
-I am trying to fix that.
+## Every journey starts with a single step.

+For basic dialog for RPG games, then [Dialogic](https://github.com/coppolaemilio/dialogic) might be a better addon than this, because this framework is solely focused on the making of Visual/Graphic Novel.
+Renpy is also a good alternative if your game doesn't require features that are easier to code in Godot.

-In the folder /GodetteVN/ , you can find sample projects to run.
+In the folder res://GodetteVN/ , you can find sample projects to run.

 Before you run your own sample scene, make sure your character is created via the actor editor and saved as a scene.
 Moreover, you have to register your characters